xetdata/pyxet/README.md

 ---

-### :construction: :construction: :construction: _pyxet is a new and is under active development.
+### :construction: :construction: :construction: _pyxet is new and under active development.
 See details below._ :construction: :construction: :construction:

 ---